Universalism and the Latter Day Saint movement: Universalism and early Latter Day Saints

 In 1823 there were around 90 Universalist congregations in the greater Finger Lakes area where Mormonism was founded.
 In 1818, speaking of a town 15 miles south of the Joseph Smith family home, minister David Millard said, "Universalism was a predominant opinion in the place."
 Universalism was also a prominent theology in the Joseph Smith's home growing up.
 His father, Joseph Smith Sr., along with his Uncle Jesse and Grandfather Aesel founded a Universalist Society in Topsfield, Massachusetts, in 1797.
 Topsfield was just 15 miles north of the residence of influential Universalist John Murray.

 Joseph Smith Sr. continued his belief in Universalism into adulthood, for which he was criticized by some of his neighbors.
 Joseph Smith Sr.'s belief in Universalism contributed to his and some of his children's disdain for revival churches in the 1820s.
 In 1823, when Smith's older brother Alvin died, the reverend who preached at the funeral implied that Alvin had gone to Hell since he had never been baptized, which angered Smith's father.
 Joseph Smith's mother, Lucy Mack Smith, was an orthodox Presbyterian, and this differing belief system created tension in the Smith family home.
 Some of their children followed after their Mother and were baptized into Presbyterianism, while others followed their Father and did not become baptized, including Joseph Smith Jr. Joseph Smith's grandfather Asael Smith remained unmoved in his Universalist convictions upon hearing of Mormonism, but according to family tradition he did eventually renounce Universalism on his deathbed in November 1830.
 Joseph Smith Sr. also changed his mind about the necessity of baptism, and was baptized on April 6, 1830, upon which Joseph Smith Jr. became overwhelmed, declaring, "Oh!
 My God I have lived to see my own father baptized into the true church of Jesus Christ!"

 Lucy's father Solomon Mack converted from Universalism to orthodox Christianity in the early 1800s and back to Universalism in 1818.
 One of the scribes of the Book of Mormon, Martin Harris, was also a Universalist at one point before joining the Latter Day Saint movement.
 Joseph Knight Sr. and members of his family had also been Universalist.

+Despite these notable exceptions however, early Latter Day Saints in the 1830s were generally not sympathetic to Universalists.